DiogoSabec/Rythm-Judgment/docs/tech.md

 ```bash
 pip install pretty_midi midi2audio
 ```
-*Note:* The code now uses ffmpeg directly via the subprocess module, so there is no dependency on pydub.
+*Note:* The code now calls ffmpeg directly via the subprocess module, so there is no dependency on pydub.

 ---